NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 ## Working with metadata

-This section will give an example of how we might design a software tool from modelling the domain, to implementing the logic, without the regard for the syntax or file formats of the data that is the input or output.
+This section will give an example of how we might design a software tool from modeling the domain, to implementing the logic, without the regard for the syntax or file formats of the data that is the input or output.
 In our example, we want to calculate the average life expectancy per person living anywhere.
 We know statistical data exists